 Logan Departures: Departing flights affecting Hull use runways 22R and 15R.
 Both tracks place Hull Village, Allerton Hill and points in-between squarely in the sound field.
-The MIT study proposes a quicker ascent for aircraft departing 22R and 15R and a tighter turn onto flight paths that pass over, or closer to, Boston Lighthouse.
+The MIT study proposed a quicker ascent for aircraft departing 22R and 15R and a tighter turn onto flight paths that pass over, or closer to, Boston Lighthouse.

-Logan Arrivals: The MIT study proposes an over-the-harbor 33L arrival track that has been reconfigured from what is known as the "JetBlue Light Visual".
+Logan Arrivals: The MIT study proposed an over-the-harbor 33L arrival track that has been reconfigured from what is known as the "JetBlue Light Visual".
 The town of Hull endorsed the JetBlue track to cut down on the number of arriving flights that impact neighborhoods on the Runway 33L approach skirting Hull Bay.
-The Federal Aviation Administration modified and approved a new RNAV that would guide inbound flights from the Atlantic Ocean and over Boston Lighthouse.
-This flight path, however, is now on hold and pending further review after safety concerns were raised by the airline industry.